bisq-network/bisq-musig/README.md

 , please see this section [Running Integration Tests](./adaptor/README.md).
 Accepted contributions are eligible for compensation, so you could earn money for your work.

+## Setting up precommit hooks

+The project comes bundle with a git pre-commit hook script that lints and format the code before each commits.
+To set it up you need to run the following command.

+`bash install-hooks.sh`

+**NOTE**: Make sure you have `jq` installed

+The command will copy the pre-commit script to your local `.git/hooks/pre-commit` file.
+This helps us keeping clean build and focus on the essentials parts when reviewing pull requests.

 ## running the tests

 to run the test you need a work regtest environment as provided by nigiri.
 You may need to